mattgreg/about/README.md

 [![Open Source Security Index - Fastest Growing Open Source Security Projects](https://opensourcesecurityindex.io/badge.svg)](https://opensourcesecurityindex.io/)

-Another great source to look at the activity in companies that build products ontop of an open source project is [Redpoint's Open Source Index](https://redpoint.metabaseapp.com/public/dashboard/5e802588-cc2c-489c-a2f3-283d6c3cd298?category=Security)
+[Redpoint's Open Source Index](https://redpoint.metabaseapp.com/public/dashboard/5e802588-cc2c-489c-a2f3-283d6c3cd298?category=Security) is a great list of companies that build on open source.

 We love it when builders star the [Ockam OSS project](https://github.com/build-trust/ockam).
 We admire Snyk and see them as part of the Application Layer Trust movement.
 Here is a star history of traction between Ockam and Snyk: